bovem/bovem.github.io/content/posts/openshift/building-container-images/index.md

 `.` will be substituted with the current working directory on the host.

-Note that by default Docker expects *Dockerfile* (instead of *Containerfile*) in the build context, `--file` flag could be used to pass the path to containerfile.
+By default Docker expects *Dockerfile* (instead of *Containerfile*) in the build context, `--file` flag could be used to pass the path to containerfile.

 ```bash
 docker build --tag node-application:latest . --file ./Containerfile